 Chair: Lena Dobson

-The Science Committee was founded in 2015 and oversee multiple areas, including the Special Interest Groups, INS Travel Awards, and global advocacy.
-The Committee work to prioritize and advance knowledge regarding appropriateness, validity, and generalizability of neuropsychology methods across international settings, especially in developing countries.
-Throughout the years, the Committee has developed, and offered, Travel Awards for students in developing countries.
+The Science Committee was founded in 2015 and oversee multiple areas, including the Special Interest Groups, INS Conference (formerly Travel) Awards, and global advocacy.
+The Committee works to prioritize and advance knowledge regarding appropriateness, validity, and generalizability of neuropsychology methods across international settings, especially in developing countries.
+Throughout the years, the Committee has developed, and offered, Conference (formerly Travel) Awards for students in developing countries.
 Our future goals include expanding global engagement, encouraging international networking, and increase research collaborations.

 SIGs (Special Interest Groups)